Singer, Songwriter ~ Soul and R&B

 Liberty Silver is the first black woman to receive a Juno Award.
 Her "Grammy" award was in association with her performance on the single "Tears Are Not Enough”, which raised funds for relief of famine in Ethiopia.

 Curator of the ‘’Liberty Silver Foundation for the Performing Arts’’ Educating, learning from and sharing positive energy with youth

-Liberty Silver has performed for/shared the stage with prominent and influential figures, that include; US President Barack Obama, Bob Marley (Madison Square Garden), Maya Angelou, Arch Bishop Desmond Tutu, Celine Dion, The Temptations, Oscar Peterson, Natalie Cole, Gladys Knight and former Russian President Mikhail Gorbachev.
+Liberty Silver has performed for and shared the stage with prominent and influential figures, that include US President Barack Obama, Bob Marley (Madison Square Garden), Maya Angelou, Arch Bishop Desmond Tutu, Celine Dion, The Temptations, Oscar Peterson, Natalie Cole, Gladys Knight and former Russian President Mikhail Gorbachev.

 Liberty Silver has recorded original songs and performed on studio recordings that have sold millions of units worldwide, including multi-platinum dance tracks.

 Liberty Silver has performed thousands of shows, including some of the most celebrated events such as; Antigua Jazz Festival, Ottawa Jazz Festival, Jamaican Air Canada Jazz Festival, Niagara Jazz Festival, TRIUS Jazz Festival.
 Liberty also performed at the Grand Opening of the Sky dome (Rogers Centre - Toronto, Canada) with Oscar Peterson and David Clayton Thomas.
 She co-hosted the televised World Basketball Championship ceremony with TV Star Alan Thicke and co-wrote the theme song for the event.
 She also hosted her own TV series called Centre Stage Chronicles and co-wrote and performed the official theme songs for the 1996 Atlanta, Georgia and 2004 Athens, Greece Olympic Games.